DEXOW/gloflow/README.md

 ## Technologies Used

-- Laravel: A powerful PHP framework for building web applications.
+- <b>Laravel:</b> A powerful PHP framework for building web applications.
-- Bootstrap: A utility-first CSS framework for creating responsive and customizable UI components.
+- <b>Tailwind:</b> Tailwind CSS is an open source CSS framework.
-- SQLite: A lightweight and easy-to-use database engine.
+- <b>SQLite:</b> A lightweight and easy-to-use database engine.

 ## Pages